 Instructions

-For the Pumpkin Purée (Optional Step):
+For the Pumpkin Purée (Optional Step)

-- Heat the oven to 350ºF.
-Spread the chopped pumpkin pieces out onto a lightly greased baking sheet and cover with foil.
-Bake the pumpkin for 1 hour, until soft.
-Using a blender, purée the pumpkin until smooth.
+- Using a blender, purée the pumpkin until smooth.
 (You will only need 1 cup of the purée for this recipe.
 The remaining pumpkin can be frozen for later use for up to 3 months.)

 - You can either grease individual muffin silicone cups or place muffin liners in a muffin pan and scoop the batter in.
 Sprinkle some more oats and cranberries on top.
 Bake for 15 to 20 minutes, or until you insert a toothpick in the center and it comes out dry.
 Let cool.